csaatechnicalarts/rust-graph-databases/public_html/content/posts/cypher_create_return/index.md

 ## REFERENCE VARIABLES and LABELS

-You may have noticed that we use reference variables as placeholders for Cypher nodes.
+In the Kuzu output above, the node type is indicated by a *label*.
+The same holds true for a relationship.
+You may also have noticed that we use reference variables for labels as placeholders for Cypher nodes.
 For example, in these insert clauses

 ```u1``` and ```c2``` are labels for data in the ```User``` and ``` City``` tables.

 ```cypher, linenos